PennyLaneAI/pennylane/doc/introduction/operations.rst

 >>> op = qml.s_prod(1.2, op)
 1.2*(Hadamard(wires=[0]) + PauliX(wires=[0]) @ PauliZ(wires=[1]))

-Operator information functions
+Operator to Other functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. autosummary::

     ~pennylane.matrix
     ~pennylane.eigvals
-    ~pennylane.generator

-These operator functions act on operators and return information about the operator.
+These operator functions act on operators and return other data types.
 All operator functions can be used on instantiated operators,

 >>> op = qml.RX(0.54, wires=0)